readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 This first definition of a commodity points to the attribute of the wealth under consideration here that it needs to be produced.
 It consists of products of labour.
-The things people consume must first be produced and somehow production must be related to consumption: what is produced for whom, who produces it and how.
-By definition this is a feature of any division of labour and cannot change.
-What can change, though, is how this “coordination” is accomplished, the social form.
-Or as Marx put it in response to his critics:
+The things people consume are produced first and somehow production is related to consumption: what is produced for whom, who produces it and how.
+By definition this is a feature of any division of labour.
+What can change, though, is how this “coordination” is accomplished, the social form.[^107] Or as Marx put it in response to his critics:

 “Every child knows that any nation that stopped working, not for a year, but let us say, just for a few weeks, would perish.
 And every child knows, too, that the